Key Stage 3

 In Year 8, pupils engage in a persuasion unit, culminating in a formal debate, poetry from other cultures, Romeo and Juliet, the novel The Lord of the Flies as well as the play version of Frankenstein.

 In Year 9, pupils study the novel Of Mice and Men, Sherlock Holmes short stories, creative writing, themed poetry and non-fiction.

 "Why study English?
 You develop the insight of an artist, the precision of a scientist and the persuasiveness of a lawyer.”

-AQA English Literature - Eligible for grades 9-1
+CIE English Literature - Eligible for grades 9-1